-A new rule has been introduced requiring an integrated transport assessment to be provided as part of a resource consent process prior to the opening of Sutton Quay to public pedestrian and vehicle use.
+A new rule has been introduced requiring an integrated transport assessment to be provided as part of a resource consent process prior to the opening of Sutton Quay to public vehicle use.
 Sutton Quay is intended to become the key access point for Dampier Bay when port operational constraints on public access are removed.
-The new rule, which will require written approval from the New Zealand Transport Agency, will allow full consideration of the possible traffic effects, including pedestrian and cycle safety, public transport and effects on Norwich Quay, before access to Dampier Bay via Sutton Quay opens.
+The new rule, which will require written approval from the New Zealand Transport Agency, will allow full consideration of the possible traffic effects, including pedestrian and cycle safety, public transport and effects on Norwich Quay, before Sutton Quay opens.

 A requirement has also been introduced for a resource consent, as a restricted discretionary activity, for any new public transport facilities.
 This rule is primarily aimed at capturing any new ferry terminal transport interchange, with discretion reserved for matters related to site layout, building design (if relevant) and transport.
-Any application for a new passenger ferry terminal requires public notification.
-If a new public transport facility is established in the western part of the Inner Harbour before Sutton Quay is opened to public vehicular access, a resource consent for a non-complying activity is required.
+The application would be processed without any requirements for written approvals, to expedite processing.
+If a new public transport facility is established in the western part of the Inner Harbour prior to the opening of Sutton Quay to public vehicular access, a resource consent for a non-complying activity is required.
 The purpose of this rule is to strongly discourage the relocation of the passenger ferry terminal before safe and direct public access (vehicular, cycle and pedestrian) via Sutton Quay is provided.